Legal Considerations for Using our Donor or Surrogacy Program

 - People conceived using donated gametes are entitled to know their genetic parents, should they want this information once they turn the age of 18.
 Therefore, donors must consent to their identifying information being held by the clinic and the Victorian/New South Wales Central Registers.
 The information includes all medical and family history, identifying information about the gamete donor and the number and gender of persons conceived using the gametes provided by the same gamete donor.
 For further information about central registers in Victoria please refer to varta.org.au and in NSW please refer to health.nsw.gov.au.
 Please note: all records are kept in our RTAC (Reproductive Technology Accreditation Committee) accredited fertility clinics and are regarded as highly confidential.

 - Gamete and embryo donors are free to withdraw at any time unless the gametes have already been used; the term “used” includes the creation of an embryo by the use of a donated gamete.
 Embryo donors are free to withdraw from the process up until the embryo has been transferred into the uterus of the recipient.
 NOTE: in Victoria for removal of embryos from storage, written consent must be provided by both of the persons who produced the gametes from which the embryos are formed.

 - Donors are entitled to some information about the offspring born.
-On request, non-identifying information about live births, gender of the child, number of the children and any abnormalities can be provided.
+On request, non-identifying information about live births, the gender of the child, the number of children and any abnormalities can be provided.

 - The person conceived using donor gametes, and the donor of gametes, need to be protected from the consequences of having many siblings and offspring, respectively.
-Gamete donors are able to donate to up to 10 women in VIC, QLD and SA and 5 women in NSW (this includes the donor and any current or former partner of the donor).
+Gamete donors are able to donate to up to 10 individuals in VIC, QLD and SA and 5 individuals in NSW (this includes the donor and any current or former partner of the donor).

 Please consider the following: